Expected value: Infinite expected values

+Tail-sum formula

+In the case of a non-negative integer-valued random variable X, the expected value can also be expressed in terms of its tail probabilities (sometimes called the tail-sum formula):

+A more general version holds for any non-negative random variable (discrete or continuous):

+where the integrand is the survival function of X.

 Expected values of common distributions

 The following table gives the expected values of some commonly occurring probability distributions.
 The third column gives the expected values both in the form immediately given by the definition, as well as in the simplified form obtained by computation therefrom.
 The details of these computations, which are not always straightforward, can be found in the indicated references.